 Dr. Apoorva T, MHM.

 30 Best Foods to Help Lower Blood Sugar Immediately

 When you are first diagnosed with diabetes, the first thing that crosses your mind is what food you can eat to keep your blood sugar in check.
-Whether you have Type 1 or Type 2 diabetes, or even if you are showing symptoms of prediabetes, it is always advisable to consult your doctor or nutritionist on food to lower blood sugar levels.
+Whether you have Type 1 or Type 2 diabetes, or even if you are showing symptoms of prediabetes, it is always advisable to consult your doctor or nutritionist on food to regulate blood sugar levels.

 After all, the maxim “you are what you eat” has never proven to be truer than for people with diabetes.
 Here are a few superfoods that you can make a part of your diet chart.
 These foods are high on protein, low on carbs, and have cholesterol within prescribed limits.
 All of them are a healthy source of essential vitamins and minerals that keep you on the go.

 Okra is popularly known as ladyfingers and is cultivated in different parts of the world.
 The vegetable itself is consumable as a whole unit including the pods on the inside, which are smaller than peas but edible, nevertheless.
 Okra is a recent addition to the arsenal of sugar-regulating food.
 Studies have shown that you can count okra as diabetes food to lower blood sugar levels.
 Okra helps in regulating blood glucose levels by slowing down the rate of glucose absorption.
 This works well for people with diabetes who have a craving for food between meals.
+Know about diabetes treatment.